GoLangsam/powser/README.md

 - `Append` all coefficients from `U` into `Into`.
 - `NextGetFrom` `U` for `Into` and report success.
 Follow with `Into.Send( f(c) )`, iff ok.
 - `GetWith` returns each first value received from the two given power series together with their respective ok boolean.
-- `SendCfnFrom` applies a function `cfn(From)` to a coefficent received from `From`, sends the result into `Into` and report success.

-And for the latter one there are closure functions on some coefficient math - for convenient use with `SendCfnFrom`

-Note: Such closures are used where it helps to tighten the implementation of an algorithm, and in other places calculations are intentionally done directly and explicit.

 ### [Coefficients](coefficients.go)
 provides special (and non-exported) rational coefficients such a `aZero` or `aOne`.